-RCSAs are performed by each department, under the oversight of the Risk and Compliance team.
+RCSAs are performed by each department, under the oversight of the Risk team.
 Risks and controls are recorded in the Company risk register.
 All risks are given an inherent, residual and target rating, using a risk matrix.
 RCSAs are regularly reviewed with an in-depth review meeting with the risk department at least annually.

-In addition to this processes, all employees are encouraged to report any additional risk to the Risk and Compliance team as soon as possible after it is identified.
+In addition to this process, all employees are encouraged to report any additional risks, errors or near misses to the Risk team as soon as possible after it is identified.